wiicode/cybersecurity-framework/bronze-training/supply-chain-security/principles-supply-chain-security/ii-establish-control.md

 ### **You should:**

--   Consider asking suppliers to use [Cyber Essentials](https://www.cyberessentials.ncsc.gov.uk/) as the baseline level of protection.
-It significantly reduces vulnerabilities to the most common internet based threats (hacking and phishing[1](https://www.ncsc.gov.uk/guidance/ii-establish-control#footnote1)).
-All suppliers to government are required to demonstrate how they will achieve its five technical controls.
-Where this level of commitment is not realistic, the new [Cyber Security Small Business Guide](https://www.ncsc.gov.uk/collection/small-business-guide) may provide a more achievable way for suppliers to begin to improve their resilience.
+-   Consider asking suppliers to use complete a BCSF Attestation project.
 -   Where greater assurance is required and you want suppliers to be able to identify with confidence any potential attacker presence on their systems, require suppliers to understand their systems, implement security monitoring and develop an incident response capability.
--   To protect against a wider range of attacks, require suppliers to implement a holistic approach to security, following [10 Steps to Cyber Security](https://www.ncsc.gov.uk/collection/10-steps-to-cyber-security), ISO27001 (or similar).
+-   To protect against a wider range of attacks, require suppliers to implement a holistic approach to security, following [10 Steps to Cyber Security](/bronze-training/background-advanced), ISO27001 (or similar).
 -   Where appropriate require personnel, physical and procedural controls to protect against fraud, theft, and insider threats.
-[All staff working on a contract should be screened](https://www.cpni.gov.uk/system/files/documents/61/e9/pre-employment-screening-A-good-practice-guide-edition-5.pdf), following the principles outlined by the Cabinet Office Baseline Protective Security Standard (BPSS), and additional checks (eg financial checks) added as required for the role.
--   Require the implementation of [ICO guidance](https://ico.org.uk/) for protecting and off-shoring personal information, where the personal information is stored, processed or handled as part of a contract.
 -   Where suppliers use cloud-based services, you should understand that it is not possible to transfer complete responsibility or accountability for protecting information to the provider of that service.
 This is true in every case.
 Security requirements to protect information, systems and services should be reflected in the contracts and service agreements you have in place with suppliers, and should inform the choices they make about how the cloud service is deployed and delivered.
-For HMG, the [G-Cloud digital market place](https://www.digitalmarketplace.service.gov.uk/g-cloud), provides a range of service offerings that can be matched against your organisation's needs.
-As a minimum, it is recommended that suppliers follow NCSC's [cloud security principles](https://www.ncsc.gov.uk/collection/cloud-security#curPage=/collection/cloud-security/implementing-the-cloud-security-principles) to frame their security needs.
+As a minimum, it is recommended that suppliers follow BCSF's [cloud security principles](/silver-training) to frame their security needs.
--   Where information is held in a common data environment, whether or not this is cloud-based, it is recommended that this is reviewedusing the ‘Common Data Environments guidance available on the CPNI website at [https://www.cpni.gov.uk/digital-built-assets-and-environments](https://www.cpni.gov.uk/digital-built-assets-and-environments).

-###### **1 Note that the NCSC has launched a number of new services under the Active Cyber Defence programme to improve basic cyber security.
-For example, Mail Check encourages the adoption of secure email protocols for the Public Sector.
-Anyone can register their DMARC/SPF records and they should.
-It may be worthwhile recommending these to your key suppliers too.**

 ### **Specifying security requirements to a supplier**